 How Does a Failure to Appear/Report & Pay Fines Affect Colorado Probation?

-Contact Us After a Failure to Appear
+Contact Our Lawyers After a Failure to Appear

 If you fail to appear/report in Colorado, your judge can issue something called a bench warrant for your arrest.
 This empowers officers of the law, as well as bondsmen, to arrest you and take you into custody.
 Assuming that the bail amount was paid, this money will be forfeited.
 Any collateral for your bail will also be forfeited.